Project N95

 Project N95 is a nonprofit organization which runs a website devoted to the sale of N95 masks and COVID-19 tests.
 The website functions as a PPE clearinghouse, connecting buyers directly to manufacturers.

 It was founded by Anne Miller.
 Her mother-in-law was among the first residents of the state of Vermont to die of COVID-19.

-The nonprofit sells N95 masks for about $1 each.
+The nonprofit sold N95 masks for about $1 each.
+In December 2023, the organization announced it would stop selling masks that month and end operations due to insufficient revenue from donations and sales.